nickchim98/BashScript1/README.md

 #!/bin/bash

-read -p 'Welcome to the usercreamod script, this script allows you to create users and/or modify them.
+#Welcome to the usercreamod script, this script allows you to create users and/or modify them.
 This script will only function properly if you have superuser privilges.
-Would you like to create or modify a user? [create/mod] ' case $REPLY in
+read -p Would you like to create or modify a user? [create/mod] ' case $REPLY in
         create)
                 read -p 'Please enter the name of the user you would like to add to the server: ' user